distribution/distribution/docs/introduction.md

 ## Use cases

 Running your own Registry is a great solution to integrate with and complement your CI/CD system.
-In a typical workflow, a commit to your source revision control system would trigger a build on your CI system, which would then push a new image to your Registry if the build is succesful.
+In a typical workflow, a commit to your source revision control system would trigger a build on your CI system, which would then push a new image to your Registry if the build is successful.
 A notification from the Registry would then trigger a deployment on a staging environment, or notify other systems that a new image is available.

 It's also an essential component if you want to quickly deploy a new image over a large cluster of machines.